analysiscenter/cardio/doc/models.md

 ## How to build a model with Keras

-To build a model with Keras you only need to define a sequence of layers, everything else is implemented in [KerasBaseModel]().
+To build a model with Keras you only need to define a sequence of layers, everything else is implemented in ```KerasBaseModel```.
 For example, let's build a simple FC model.
 ```python
 from keras.layers import Input, Dense